CGCookie/handbook/who-does-what.md

 #### Dennis Brown - Assistant Web Dev

-Dennis is an assistant developer to Nick Haskins, helping primarily on the front-end codebase with Javascript and CSS.
+Dennis is a jr. developer working directly with Nick Haskins, helping primarily on the front-end codebase with Javascript and CSS.

 ## Market Team